video

 Contrasting then involves identifying differences between two or more things, ideas, concepts, or texts.

-To begin with, we're going to be exploring the layout of a non-fiction text before we then move on in the second part of the lesson to compare and contrast this to "Curiosity: The Story of a Mars Rover."
-Let's get started by exploring the layout of a non-fiction text.
+To begin with, we're going to be exploring the layout of a nonfiction text before we then move on in the second part of the lesson, to compare and contrast this to "Curiosity" A Story of a Mars rover."
+Let's get started by exploring the layout of a nonfiction text.

 I hope you're looking forward to finding out more about Mars and the Mars Rover.

-"Curiosity: The Story of a Mars Rover" is written illustrated by Markus Motum.
+"Curiosity: The story of a Mars Rover" is written and illustrated by Marcus Motum.

 Stuart Atkinson, who's an astronomy expert, was consulted on the text.